Last Updated: November 14, 2019

-Only a seven-minute bus ride away from Tai Seng MRT Station, KNN Mookata specialises in authentic charcoal mookata.
+Only a few minutes walk away from Jalan Besar MRT Station, KNN Mookata specialises in authentic charcoal mookata.
 KNN is actually the abbreviation for Kin (it means ‘eat’ in Thai) Nam Nam (it means ‘water’ in Thai).

 However, to the owners, the word ‘nam nam’ sounded more like a sound you might make when eating something delicious — like ‘Mmm, niam niam niam’.